lmath56/rockydrycleaners/README.md

 ![Display All Page](img/display_all.png)

-This application was created for my Programming Fundamentals cource at Central Queensland University.
+This application was created for my Programming Fundamentals cource at Central Queensland University in course COIT11222 HT1,2019.
 This was the first program I ever made.

 ## Features
 - **Customer Order Entry**: Enter customer names and the number of garments to be cleaned